rice-asian-studies-review/rasr-website/README.md

 # rasr-website
 RASR - Rice Asian Studies Review website.

-Created by Avery Jordan 2017.
+Created by Avery Jordan 2017 and edited by Emma Li 2023.

 Directed to rasr.rice.edu.

-Currently only features a landing page with an email link for submissions.
-Future updates will include archives of journals, possibly an online submit form, and more information about the journal.
+Currently displays an archives of journals, the current editorial team, submission guidelines, frequently asked questions, and contact information.